Hello. I'm Amanda. Here are just a few lines about me and my website.

 I began building this site in August 2010.
 I decided to create it, because I was very concerned about bees.

-I had been very active on twitter since 2009, raising awareness of the plight of bees for some time (my twitter account even featured in the Guardian Eco Top 50 Wildlife & Conservation Accounts in 2010 - much to my surprise - you can follow me on @helpthebees).
+I have been raising awareness of the plight of bees since 2008, and have been very active on twitter since 2009, (my twitter account even featured in the Guardian Eco Top 50 Wildlife & Conservation Accounts in 2010 - much to my surprise - you can follow me on @helpthebees).

-At that time, the plight of bees was a realtively new subject, and especially the issue of neonicotinoids and their impact on bees.
-I was one of a very small group of independent campaigners at that time, raising our heads above the parapet.
+Back in 2008, there was little awareness of the problems facing bees, and especially the issue of neonicotinoids and their impact on bees.
+I was one of a very small group of independent campaigners - especially active ifrom 2009, raising our heads above the parapet.
 It was a risk!
 None of us had any finances for legal resources, nor a supportive expert back up team.
-We also relied on our own resources too.

 In addition to social media, I was (and still am) active in giving